The Story of Ascalon

 Named Ascalon after the lance used by St George to slay the dragon, the artwork aims “to evoke a sense of righteous power and victory over a force of darkness and oppression."

-The Dean, Dr John Shepherd, praised Mark Creasy for his vision and generosity:
+Dr John Shepherd (Dean of Perth, 1990-2014) praised Mark Creasy for his vision and generosity:

 “Private funding has enabled us to keep the parameters as wide as possible,” he said.
 “The only guideline was the theme of St George and the Dragon.